AthenaDecisionSystems/athena-owl-core/owl-agent-backend/Readme.md

 * [x] implement the RAG.
 Vector Store is used as backend.

-Checked items have unit tests (ut) running successfully.
+Committed features must have unit tests (ut) running successfully.

 ## Repository organization

 * src folder includes Python codes for the components of the backend:

+    * **routers** to support the different REST resources.
     * **llm** folder includes the different LLM wrapper classes
     * **config** folder for the backend unique yaml config file
     * **itg.decisions** folder for decision service integration, use a dummy rule engine